Reduce Reuse Recycle Logo

 Since 2006, Tetrapak have offered advice and financial support for councils to initiate recycling schemes, so your local council don’t really have any excuse for not recycling them!

-If you want to recycle your Tetrapak cartons, you need to rinse them out and then flatten them.
-You do not need to remove the plastic cap; it is removed during the recycling process.
+If you want to recycle your Tetrapak-type cartons, you only need to rinse them out and then flatten them.

 If you cannot include them in your kerbside collection, they can usually be taken to your local recycling centre.